-Type of Stakeholder Topic Area Comment Response provided in ESIA Addendum Business and Business On July 24, during the ESIA public hearing of South Stream Pipeline Project in Anapa, I propose taking into account an impact on the holiday resort of Anapa and its natural resources - to consider participation of South Stream Transport BV in helping to retain natural resources of the holiday resort and its image as the best health resort for child and family recreation.
-Representatives of the health and recreation resort of Anapa, represented by the Anapa region holiday resort association ARKA, believe that changing the sanitary control district boarders of holiday resort (withdrawal of a piece of land from the district territory along the gas pipelines), reduction of recreational forests, landscape changes, impact on the near shore zones of the holiday resort during the construction process, risks of emergency situations which may exert negative influence on the holiday resort development, allow us to count on the compensation of such damage by the investors of the pipeline system.
-During the hearing on July 24, the representatives of the South Stream Transport B.V. expresses their willingness to discuss this issue.
+Type of Stakeholder Topic Area Comment Response provided in ESIA Addendum Business association member Socio-economics I am contacting you via e-mail, since I have had no luck trying to reach you on the mobile phone.
+Section 3.10.7 On July 24, during the ESIA public hearing of South Stream Pipeline Project in Anapa, I proposed - taking into account an impact on the holiday resort of Anapa and its natural resources - to consider participation of South Stream Transport BV in helping to retain natural resources of the holiday resort and its image as the best health resort for child and family recreation.
+Representatives of the health and recreation resort of Anapa, represented by the Anapa regional holiday resort association ARKA, believe that changing the sanitary control district boarders of the holiday resort (withdrawal of a piece of land from the district territory along the gas pipelines), the reduction of recreational forests, landscape changes, impact on the near shore zones of the holiday resort during the construction process, risks of emergency situations which may exert negative influence on the holiday resort development, allow us to count on the compensation of such damage by the investors of the pipeline system.
+During the hearing on July 24, the representatives of the South Stream Transport B.V. expressed their willingness to discuss this issue.
 I reported this at the meeting of the Association.
-The participants of the meeting unanimously decided to invite South Stream investors to take part, example, in the development of reconstruction projects for the central city beach Vysokiy Berge I am contacting you via e-mail, since I have had no luck trying to reach you on the mobile phone.
-Section 3.9.6 Associations consider participation of South Stream Transport BV in helping to retain natural resources of the holiday resort during the construction process, risks of emergency situations which may exert negative influence on the holiday resort development, allow us to count on the compensation of participants of the meeting unanimously decided to invite South Stream investors to take part, for example, in the development of reconstruction projects for the central city beach Vysokiy Bereg by designing treatment technologies for cleaning the offshore strips of the Anapa bay from biomass Therefore I would like to ask you kindly to provide the information on whether it is possible to organise a meeting for the representatives of South Stream Transport B.V. and the health and recreation resort of Anapa (ARKA Association includes the directors of the largest resorts, Anapa City Council members and Krasnodar Krai Legislative Assembly Members).
+The participants of the meeting unanimously decided to invite South Stream investors to take part, for example, in the development of reconstruction projects for the central city beach Vysokiy Bereg by designing treatment technologies for cleaning the offshore strips of the Anapa bay from biomass and filamentous alga.
+Therefore I would like to ask you kindly to provide the information on whether it is possible to organise a meeting for the representatives of South Stream Transport B.V. and the health and recreation resort of Anapa (ARKA Association includes the directors of the largest resorts, Anapa City Council members and Krasnodar Krai Legislative Assembly Members).